-Allergy season is quickly approaching and if your child is known to have seasonal allergic rhinitis (nasal congestion, runny nose, itchy nose and sneezing) during the fall months, it is time to begin the use of their intra-nasal steroids and oral antihistamine on a daily basis.
+Allergy season is here and if your child is known to have seasonal allergic rhinitis (nasal congestion, runny nose, itchy nose and sneezing) during the fall months, it is time to begin the use of their intra-nasal steroids and oral antihistamine on a daily basis.
 It is also easy to begin therapy for suspected allergic rhinitis as both nasal steroid sprays and non-sedating antihistamines are available over the counter, and there are many choices as well (liquids, chewables, and pills).

 Interestingly, I just read an article from a study done in India which looked at Vitamin D levels in children with allergic rhinitis.
 It was a small study, only 42 children, between the ages of 5-15 years were followed.
 The authors looked at nasal symptom scores in children who were maintained on their allergic rhinitis protocol but one group received a Vitamin D supplement as well.

 Vitamin D is known to have effects on T and B cells which may link Vitamin D to immune related conditions and allergies.
 There are many interesting studies involving Vitamin D and the role it plays in our daily lives and there continues to be a lot of controversy on the topic as well.

 But, with that being said, in this study children who received Vitamin D supplementation (400-800 IU per day depending on age of the child) not only had higher Vitamin D levels, they also had lower nasal symptom scores.

 Of course in the study they looked at Vitamin D levels pre and post treatment.
 But it would seem to me (being an allergy sufferer myself) that adding a daily dose of Vitamin D to my allergy regimen couldn’t hurt.